PayString/paystring-documentation/docs/verifiable-payid.md

 sidebar_label: Verifiable PayID
 ---

+**NOTES** - This doc will be cut up to have both a tutorial and a concepts section.

 Verifiable PayID provides enhanced security to the base PayID request and response.
 Verifiable PayID adds several digital signature fields so you can:

 - Link a PayID to one or more external digital identities